junaaid96/CRUD_example_using_Python-Flask/README.md

 python waitress_server.py
 ```

-Credit: Thanks to Megamind Bhai from RichIT for the boilerplate
+Credit: Thanks to Megamind Bhai from RichIT for the boilerplate.